Seeking a Board Treasurer

 - Meet with the external auditor annually, or more often if needed, to identify any financial control and record keeping problems or deficiencies and oversee action by the CEO and CFO to address them

-- Present or co-present the organization’s financial report and recommend appointment or reappointment of auditor at the annual general meeting
+- Recommend appointment or reappointment of auditor at the annual general meeting

 - Works with the CEO to keep the board informed of important financial events, trends, and issues relevant to United Against Slavery